Proudly serving Eastern Washington and Northern Idaho - including Coeur d'Alene, Spokane, Post Falls and nearby

 A perimeter drainage system can also address water leaking in through basement hatchway doors by collecting it and directing it to your sump pump.

-As the drain runs along bottom of the hatchway stairs, it will reach a grated drain opening that extends along the hatchway entrance.
+As the drain runs along the bottom of the hatchway stairs, it will reach a grated drain opening that extends along the hatchway entrance.

 The water will leak into this grated opening and enter the waterproofing system.